abraham-leal/ccloud-schema-exporter/README.md

     	API SECRET for the Destination Schema Registry Cluster -dest-sr-url string
-    	Url to the Destination Schema Registry Cluster -getLocalCopy
+    	Url to the Destination Schema Registry Cluster -disallowList value
+    	A comma delimited list of schema subjects to disallow.
+It also accepts paths to a file containing a list of subjects.
+  -getLocalCopy
     	Perform a local back-up of all schemas in the source registry.
 Defaults to a folder (SchemaRegistryBackup) in the current path
   -getLocalCopyPath string